 If wine is a passion, there are over 70 wineries in the area with tasting rooms.
-The area has a range of varietals blending old world techniques with new world grapes.
-Chateau St. Michelle, the oldest winery in Washington State, is on a 100-acre estate and is known as a leader in sustainablility.
+The area has a range of varietals blending old-world techniques with new world grapes.
+Chateau St. Michelle, the oldest winery in Washington State, is on a 100-acre estate and is known as a leader in sustainability.

-Chateau St Michelle has a partnership with the famous German vinter, Ernst Loosen, producing the award-winning Eroica Riesling named after Beethoven’s third symphony.
+Chateau St Michelle has a partnership with the famous German vintner, Ernst Loosen, producing the award-winning Eroica Riesling named after Beethoven’s third symphony.

 Dan Salvadora, our guide from Evergreen Escapes took us snowshoeing in the Cascades to Snoqualmie Pass.
 We explored the white winter world on trails flanked with tall conifers and views of summits peeking through.

 After plenty of fresh, crisp air and a two-hour climb, it was time to experience the Willows Lodge Spa.
 I tried the ancient healing technique Lomi Lomi that had waves of fluid stretches that seemed perfect after snowshoeing.

 One guest remarked after her hot stone treatment that she was nearly moved to tears by her blissful state.
 “It felt like liquid fire releasing the tension in every muscle.